9. Schrödinger simulation of a quantum well

 mesh = Mesh(scale, path_mesh)

-For more details, see e.g. Poisson and Schrödinger simulation of a GAAFET.
+For more details, see e.g. Poisson and Schrödinger simulation of a nanowire quantum dot.
 Because we have confinement only along 1 direction, we only need a 1d mesh to solve our problem.
 In the other directions, the system is assumed to be translationally invariant.
 Thus, the eigenstates are plane waves along these translationally invariant directions and do not need to be solved using QTCAD.
 We focus here only on the confined part of the states (envelope functions along \(z\)).

 9.4.3.
 Creating the device